papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/overview.md

 The native token for the Polkadot Asset Hub is DOT, and for the Kusama Asset Hub, it is KSM.
 Both cases maintain a trusted relationship with the relay chain.

-To transfer either DOT or KSM to the Asset Hub, you can refer to [this guide](https://support.polkadot.network/support/solutions/articles/65000181119){target=_blank}.
+You can refer to [this guide](https://support.polkadot.network/support/solutions/articles/65000181119){target=_blank} to transfer either DOT or KSM to the Asset Hub.

 Some common use cases for Asset Hub include: